Jon Stewart: Early life and education

-Stewart was born Jonathan Stuart Leibowitz at Doctors Hospital in New York City's Upper East Side to Marian (née Laskin), a teacher and later educational consultant, and Donald Leibowitz (1931–2013), an energy coordinator for the New Jersey Department of the Treasury.
-Stewart's family members are Ashkenazi Jewish immigrants to America from Poland, Ukraine, and Belarus.
-One of his grandfathers was born in Manzhouli (now part of China).
-He is the second of four sons, with older brother Lawrence, and younger brothers Dan and Matthew.
+Stewart was born Jonathan Stuart Leibowitz at Doctors Hospital on the Upper East Side of Manhattan, New York City.
+His father, Donald Leibowitz (1931–2013), was an energy coordinator for the New Jersey Department of the Treasury, and his mother, Marian Leibowitz (née Laskin), was a teacher and later an educational consultant.
+Stewart's family is Ashkenazi Jewish; his parents had immigrated to the United States from Europe.
+One of his grandfathers was born in Manzhouli, present-day China.
+He is the second of four sons, with older brother Lawrence and younger brothers Dan and Matthew.

-Stewart's parents divorced when he was eleven years old, and Stewart was largely estranged from his father.
-Because of his strained relationship with his father, which in 2015 he described as "still 'complicated'", he dropped his surname and began using his middle name.
-Stewart stated, "There was a thought of using my mother's maiden name, but I thought that would be just too big a fuck you to my dad....
+Stewart's parents divorced when he was eleven years old, and he became largely estranged from his father.
+Due to their strained relationship, Stewart dropped his surname and began using his middle name alone, stating: "There was a thought of using my mother's maiden name, but I thought that would be just too big a 'fuck you' to my dad....
 Did I have some problems with my father?
 Yes.
 Yet people always view [changing my surname] through the prism of ethnic identity."
-He had his surname changed legally to Stewart in 2001.
-Stewart and his brother Lawrence, who was previously the chief operating officer of NYSE Euronext (parent company of the New York Stock Exchange), grew up in Lawrenceville, New Jersey, where they attended Lawrence High School.
-According to Stewart, he was subjected to antisemitic bullying as a child.
+He had his surname legally changed to "Stewart" in 2001.
+In 2015, he described his relationship with his father as "still complicated" after his father's death two years earlier.
+Stewart and his older brother, Lawrence, who was previously the chief operating officer of NYSE Euronext (the parent company of the New York Stock Exchange), grew up in Lawrenceville, New Jersey.
+Stewart has stated that he experienced much antisemitism as a child, having been bullied frequently due to his Jewish identity.
 He describes himself in high school as "very into Eugene Debs and a bit of a leftist."

-Stewart grew up in the era of the Vietnam War and the Watergate scandal, which inspired in him "a healthy skepticism towards official reports".
-His first job was working with his brother at a Woolworth's store, and jokingly says being fired by Lawrence was one of the "scarring events" of his youth.
-He has also credited legendary television producer Norman Lear as someone who "raised me."
+Stewart grew up in the era of the Vietnam War and the Watergate scandal, which inspired in him "a healthy skepticism towards official reports."
+His first job was working with his brother at a Woolworth's store, and he has jokingly said that being fired by Lawrence himself was one of the "scarring events" of his youth.
+He has also credited renowned television producer Norman Lear as someone who "raised me."